UQComputingSociety/uqcsbot-slack/README.md

 [hubot]: http://hubot.github.com
 [generator-hubot]: https://github.com/github/generator-hubot

+### Is uqcsbot misbehaving?

+Say `uqcsbot: go down` and the process will exit.
+Then get someone to restart it.

 ### Running uqcsbot Locally

 You can test your hubot by running the following, however some plugins will not